Doshipak/LADSlider/README.md

 	slider.barFillBeforeKnobImage = [NSImage imageNamed:@"barFillBeforeKnob.png"];

 ### From code
-- You just need to create LADSlider with one of init method:
+- You just need to create LADSlider with one of the init methods:
 ```objc
 - (id)initWithKnobImage:(NSImage *)knob;
 - (id)initWithKnobImage:(NSImage *)knob barFillImage:(NSImage *)barFill